CediGasser/minecraft-qr-db/README.md

 # MinecraftQRDB
-A Database saving QR-Codes in a minecraft server.
+An API saving QR-Codes in a minecraft server thats usable as database.